What do cockroach eggs look like and how to get rid of them?

 - Shape: resembles a flower seed or a bean

-- Location: ootheca are hard to see, because of their size and location.
+- Location: ootheca is hard to see, because of their size and location.
 The lady cockroach has a tendency to hide her offspring in small holes and cracks.

 Is it a cockroach egg or rodent droppings?

 Many people mistake the bug's eggs for mice or rat dropping.
 The reasoning here is that indeed they are quite similar in shape, size, and colour.
 To make sure what kind of pest you are dealing with, carefully inspect the specimen.
 Rodent droppings are oval, textured and soft, while ootheca looks crunchy and is clear-cut in shape.
 If you decide to touch them, make sure to wear protective gloves.
 Both droppings and ootheca can be dangerous to your health.

 Most kinds of cockroaches prefer a moist, warm environment near food and water.
 That would mean that you are more likely to find roaches and their babies in your kitchen and bathroom.
 You can check for the roaches in:

 - Your sinks